 The hard-core evolutionist has no room for any relationship that goes beyond simple biology and the drive to survive.
 In the words of Richard Dawkins, “We are survival machines—robot vehicles blindly programmed to preserve the selfish molecules known as genes.”
 Romance and long-term commitment and even friendship are really nothing but chemical reactions in robots.
 Family bonds are just evolutionary adaptations to insure the propagation of one’s own genes.
 Even behavior that seems completely unselfish can be explained in evolutionary terms.
 A soldier who falls on a grenade to save his companions, a doctor who leaves a lucrative practice to work in a desperately poor neighborhood for little pay—there’s got to be some evolutionary instinct or other than can explain it.
 These explanations are often so far-fetched they’re comical, and yet they’re presented with a straight face and the claim that now you know the real, rational explanations.

-If you want to understand people and their relationships, you can’t just compare them to chimpanzees or robots.
+If you want to understand people and their relationships, you can’t just compare them to baboons or dirt or robots.
 You need to consider more than just the details of biology or chemistry.
 Romance and marriage involve a spiritual chemistry that’s more than just body chemicals.
 Friendship and loyalty have a deeper basis than just the survival of DNA similar to one’s own.
 Promises have a meaning that is rooted not just in survival instincts but in the faithfulness of God.
 To make sense of relationships, we need to know that we’re created in the image of God, who is a Trinity.
 Father, Son, and Spirit are united in eternal relationship, and as God’s image bearers, we humans are created to live in relationship.

 Another dimension of the image of God is that we’re spiritual beings designed for eternity.
 God has put something inside us that is designed to click into place only when we connect with God.
 The Bible says that God has put eternity in the heart of man (Ecclesiastes 3:11).
 We have a yearning for everlasting life.
 We have a need to know the infinite God.
 People are almost incurably spiritual.
 Only with the greatest effort can we stifle these longings and pretend there’s nothing more to life than the physical.
 When God made us in his image, he gave us a spirit and put eternity in our hearts.

 Still another way we’re in God’s image is the position we humans hold in the created order.
-Genesis 1 teaches that God created man to rule over the various creatures on earth, and in Psalm 8 the Bible says, “Lord you made him ruler over the works of your hands; you put everything under his feet.”
+Genesis 1 teaches that God created man to rule over the various creatures on earth, and in Psalm 8 the Bible says, “[Lord] you made him ruler over the works of your hands; you put everything under his feet.”
 God is the supreme ruler over creation, and he’s appointed humans who bear his image to represent him and rule on his behalf.

-Now, of course we shouldn’t suppose that any of this makes us equal to God.
+Of course, we shouldn’t suppose that any of this makes us equal to God.
 A president may give authority to a cabinet official, but that doesn’t mean the official is the president.
 He’s always under the one who appointed him, and he’s responsible to him.
 Likewise, being God’s representatives in ruling creation doesn’t give us a mandate to do as we please with creation.
 We’re ultimately accountable to the Lord who put us in this position in the first place.
 We must answer to him.